VigneshwarJ/llvm-project/llvm/docs/AMDGPUCoExecHeuristics/tryCriticalResource.md

 4. **Dynamically re-prioritize** as resources are consumed during scheduling
 5. **Prefer instructions** that use the highest-priority (most critical) resource
 6. **Shift critical resources** as the scheduling progresses and pressure changes
+7. **WMMA-specific tiebreaking**: Only use HWUI priority ordering for WMMA instructions; defer to later heuristics for other flavors

+The heuristic ordering is:
+- `tryCriticalResource`: Decides between candidates using different resources; for same-resource WMMA, uses HWUI priority
+- `tryCriticalResourceDependency`: Decides based on which candidate enables a higher-priority resource
+- `tryCriticalResourcePrio`: Final depth-based tiebreaking using HWUI priority for any resource type

 The key insight is that **critical resources change dynamically** as scheduling proceeds.
 A resource that starts as critical may become less so after its instructions are scheduled, causing another resource to become the new bottleneck.
 The roofline analysis provides the initial "budget" of exposed cycles, and the scheduler tracks consumption to maintain accurate priorities throughout the scheduling process.